Nat34/BookReview/README.md

 This repository contains practice files.
 These files were created to develop and learn Rails web application framework running on the Ruby programming language.

 ## Project:
-Create a simple blog (a Rails web application)
+Create a Rails web application)

 ## Drivers:
 To learn the Ruby programming language and the Rails development framework.